Updated: May 31

 Mag: +6.9 / +8.4

-Two galaxies very easy for beginners, and for the price of one!
+These two galaxies are very easy for beginners and you get two for one!

-M81 (Bode's Galaxy) and M82 (the Cigar Galaxy), are a pair of galaxies in the constellation of Ursa Major.
+Messier 81 (Bode's Galaxy) and Messier 82 (Cigar Galaxy), are a pair of galaxies in the constellation of Ursa Major.
 The main challenge is to bring out the details in Messier 81's spiral arms, as well as show the red gas expelling from the center of Messier 82.

-Click HERE to see our image of Messier 81 and Messier 82 taken with a telescope.
+See our image of M81 and M82 taken with a telescope.

-Bode's Galaxy (left) & The Cigar Galaxy (right), using a 300mm lens
+Bode's Galaxy (left) and The Cigar Galaxy (right), using a 300mm lens

 A very easy one for beginners!
 One of the best examples of what happens when 2 galaxies collide.
 You can see the larger one (M51a) eating the smaller one (M51b) in a fiery spin!